allmonday/pydantic2-resolve/README.md

 [Change Log](./changelog.md)

-> NOTICE: this package supports pydantic v2 only, if you want to use with pydantic v1, please use pydantic-resolve instead.
+> NOTICE: this package supports pydantic v2 only, it's incompatible with pydantic v1, if you want to play with pydantic v1, please use pydantic-resolve instead.

 ## Introduction